owenvassarotto/owenvassarotto/README.md

 </h1>

 <p>
-	🌐 Full-Stack Web Developer with a Focus on Frontend<br>
+	🌐 Software Developer with a Focus on Web Development<br>
 	🎓 University Technician In Programming<br>
 	💡 Passionate about Crafting User-Centric Solutions<br>
 	📈 Actively Learning about Efficient and Scalable System Design<br>